 It can be more difficult when the question is to determine the "historical" worth of something.
 The price, even deflated for inflation, is not enough.
 Was Andrew Carnegie richer than Bill Gates?
 Did Babe Ruth make more than LeBron James?
 Was the cost of a loaf of bread more then than now?
 These questions all depend on the context and the comparators on this web site enable users to make their own comparisons.
 We discuss these issues more in the essay Measures of Worth, which provides a methodology for deciding which measure of worth is appropriate for the subject at hand.
 If you are new to our site, we recommend you look at our User Guide.

 MeasuringWorth was founded in 2006 and is widely used by academics in many fields.
 Each year we have found over 200 citations in scholarly works to our site.
-Here are lists of those citations for that last three years, 2018 citations, 2019 citations, and 2020 citations.
+Here are lists of those citations for that last four years, 2018 citations, 2019 citations, 2020 citations, and 2021 citations.